Mario Lago was born in Savona (North West Italy) in 1878. He was an Italian Diplomat, Politician, Statesman and Legislator.

 All the efforts of Mario Lago became known as ‘The Golden Age’.
 He was able to take the island of Rhodes and turn it into a place of culture and the economy became highly profitable with most people living in harmony with one another.

-After The Governor
+After Governor Mario Lago

 It was in December 1936 that he was superseded by a leader of the fascist party who went by the name Cesare Maria De Vecchi.
 From here things changed once more and a lot of the work carried out previously was undone.